-The Company continues to monitor the market for auction rate securities and consider its impact, if any, on the fair market value of its investments.
-If the market conditions deteriorate further, the Company may be required to record additional unrealized losses in other comprehensive income or impairment charges.
-The Company intends and has the ability to hold these auction rate securities until the market recovers as it does not anticipate having to sell these securities to fund the operations of its business.
+The Company intends to sell the \$24.9 million of ARS.
+The Company intends and has the ability to hold the \$31.9 million of ARS until the market recovers or until June 30, 2010 when it has the right to sell the ARS at par to the broker as it does not anticipate having to sell these securities to fund the operations of its business.
 The Company believes that, based on its current unrestricted cash, cash equivalents and short-term investment balances, the current lack of liquidity in the credit and capital markets will not have a material impact on its liquidity, cash flow or ability to fund its operations.

-At June 30, 2008, the Company evaluated its investment portfolio, and noted unrealized losses of \$3.4 million which were due to fluctuations in interest rates and credit market conditions.
-Management does not believe any of the unrealized losses represent an other-than-temporary impairment based on its evaluation of available evidence as of June 30, 2008.
-The Company's intent is to hold these investments to such time as these assets are no longer impaired.
-For those investments not scheduled to mature until after June 30, 2009, such recovery is not anticipated to occur in the next year and these investments have been classified as long-term investments.
+At June 30, 2009, the Company evaluated its investment portfolio and noted unrealized losses of \$0.03 million which were due to fluctuations in interest rates and credit market conditions.
+Management does not believe any of the unrealized losses represent other-than-temporary impairment based on its evaluation of available evidence as of June 30, 2009.
+The Company's intent is to hold these investments until these assets are no longer impaired.
+For those investments not scheduled to mature until after June 30, 2010, such recovery is not anticipated to occur in the next year and these investments have been classified as long-term investments.

-The amortized cost and estimated fair value of the available-for-sale securities at June 30, 2008, by maturity, are shown below (amounts in thousands).
+The amortized cost and estimated fair value of the available-for-sale securities at June 30, 2009, by maturity, are shown below (amounts in thousands).
 Expected maturities can differ from contractual maturities because the issuers of the securities may have the right to prepay obligations without prepayment penalties, and the Company views its available-for-sale securities as available for current operations.

-Adjusted Cost Gro oss Unrealized Gains Gr oss Unrealized Losses Estimated Fair Value
+1 Adjusted Cost Gro ss Unrealized Gains Gro bss Unrealized Losses Estimated Fair Value

 Available-for-sale

-Due in one year or less \$ 69,383 \$ 252 \$ \$ 69,635
+Due in one year or less \$ 439,476 \$ 3,187 \$ 22 \$ 442,641

-Due after one year and through five years 713,627 2,234 2,188 713,673
+Due after one year and through five years 326,838 2,960 9 329,789

 Due after five years and through ten years

-Due after ten years 56,142 1,175 54,967
+Due after ten years 17,636 17,636

-\$ 839,152 \$ 2,486 \$ 3,363 \$ 838,275
+\$ 783,950 \$ 6,147 \$ 31 \$ 790,066